9beach/mpv-config/README.md

 ### [autoload-ex.lua](https://github.com/9beach/mpv-config/blob/main/scripts/autoload-ex.lua)

 This script automatically loads playlist entries by scanning the directory a file is located in when starting playback.
 But unlike well-known `autoload`, `autoload-ex` remembers the sorting states of **the directory**.
-So if you reload or sort again playlist entries in the directory with different sorting states with `autoload-ex` or `simple-playlist`, next time `autoload-ex` restores previous sorting states for the directory.
+So if you reload or sort again playlist entries in the directory with different sorting type, next time `autoload-ex` restores previous sorting states for the directory.
 Even if you set `disabled=yes` and manually call `autoload-ex`, in the future `autoload-ex` loads playlist entries of the directory automatically.
 If you set `disabled=no` and call `autoload-ex remove-others` for the directory, in the future `autoload-ex` does not load playlist entries for the directory.

 This script provides the script messages below: